 Unknown APIs, referred to as shadow APIs, and forgotten APIs, referred to as zombie APIs, are typically not monitored or protected by security tools.
 Even known API endpoints may have unknown or undocumented functionality, referred to as shadow parameters.
-As a result, these APIs and the infrastructure that serve them are often unpatched and vulnerable to attacks.
+As a result, these APIs and the infrastructure that serves them are often unpatched and vulnerable to attacks.

-Attackers may gain unauthorized access to sensitive data, or even gain full server access through old, unpatched or vulnerable versions of APIs.
+Improper Inventory Management is the ninth security threat listed in the OWASP API Security Top 10.
+By exploiting this vulnerability, attackers can gain unauthorized access to sensitive data, or even gain full server access through old, unpatched or vulnerable versions of APIs.

-Research conducted by Salt Security shows a common gap of up to 40% between manually created API documentation (or schema definitions) in the form of Open API Specification (OAS) vs. what is actually deployed in production APIs.
+Research conducted by Salt Security shows a common gap of up to 40% between manually created API documentation (or schema definitions) in the form of Open API Specification (OAS) vs. what is deployed in production APIs.
 These gaps fall into the following three categories:

 Traditional security controls like WAFs and API gateways lack capabilities to continuously discover APIs at a granular level and monitor them for changes.
-These security controls only know what they are configured for, requiring API schema definitions to be imported in order to gain a view of the API environment.
+These security controls only know what they are configured for, requiring API schema definitions to be imported to gain a view of the API environment.
 If documentation is missing or inaccurate, as is often the case for many security teams, these traditional security controls will have an inaccurate view of the API environment.

 API security solutions must be able to analyze all API traffic and continuously discover APIs.
 Discovery must include the ability to identify all host addresses, API endpoints, HTTP methods, API parameters, and their data types including the identification and classification of sensitive data.
 These solutions must provide discovery on an ongoing basis to maintain an up-to-date catalog of the API environment and accurate API documentation even as new APIs are introduced and updates are made to existing APIs.